baliyanvinay/Python-Refresher/README.md

 ```

 ## 7. Types of inheritance in Django
+There are three types of inheritance that Django supports
+- Abstract Base Class
+- Multi Table Inheritance
+- Proxy Models

+<b>Abstract Base Class</b><br>
+1. Parent Class has attributes common for many child classes
+2. Parent Class is only used for inheritance, not saved in database
+3. In Parent's Meta class, 'abstract' is marked as True

 ## 8. What is a manage.py file in Django?
 List some functions